goruck/alexa-ip-cam/README.md

-***IMPORTANT NOTE: At the current time, Some Amazon devices may not work with this project because they don't properly manage the recent Let's Encrypt root certification expiration.
+***IMPORTANT NOTE: At the current time some Amazon devices may not work with this project because they don't properly manage the recent Let's Encrypt root certification expiration.
 I am working with Amazon to fix things on their side but in the meantime the steps described below should work with the majority of Amazon devices.***

 # alexa-ip-cam